 (1) To satisfy the requirements of the degree candidates must:

-(b) complete within the first year (full-time equivalency) of candidature a minimum of 6 credit points of study from Table R as determined in the relevant Faculty milestones statement and any other studies, as required by the supervisor(s) of the research project;
+(b) where applicable, complete any prescribed unit/s of study as determined in the relevant Faculty milestones statement, and/or any other studies, as required by the progress evaluation panel of the research project;

 (c) conduct research on the approved topic; and